jbenet/ios-ntp/README.md

 Created by Gavin Eadie on Oct 17, 2010

 ### News
+**June 4, 2018:** (version 1.1.9) There was a conflict when using cocoasyncsocket and ios-ntp; added pod dependency and removed files asyncsocket files form network-lib

 **January 24, 2018:** (version 1.1.6) improvements have been made in a few areas:

 * a podspec target for tvOS has been added.